martbhell/wasthereannhlgamelastnight/README.md

 wasthereannhlgamelastnight(..) has been re-written a few times - it's no longer even close to the isitfridaythe13th, for example:
  - it now uses webapp2 for example instead of python print to stdout.
  - it used to have a manual NHL_schedule.py with a set and a list, now it reads and writes to gcloud object store!
- - used to be python2, now it's python3 and Flask!
+ - used to be python2 and webapp2 on GAE, in 2022 it's python3 and Flask on GAE!